damien-mattei/SRFI-105-for-Racket/README.md

 .#<syntax ("hello")>
 ```

-Fix a bug preventing to parse numbers as -.3 , not the good result -0.3 is returned.
+Fix a bug preventing to parse numbers as -.3 , now the good result -0.3 is returned.

 <br>
 <br>